Our Basic Strategy

-Higashine Shindengen will close one of its clean rooms in fiscal 2022, improving the utilization of front-end processing facilities by approximately 20%.
+Higashine Shindengen will close one of its clean rooms within the period of the 16th Medium Term Business Plan, improving the utilization of front-end processing facilities by approximately 20%.
 Combined with the aforementioned closing of the Hanno Factory clean room, Shindengen will thus reduce its domestic clean rooms from five to three.
 Though these changes and a shift to larger semiconductor wafer sizes at Akita Shindengen and Higashine Shindengen, we plan to improve front-end processing productivity by approximately 30%.

 (3) Rationalizing unprofitable products

 We are phasing out production of unprofitable power conditioners for photovoltaic generation.

 In semiconductors and other businesses, we are speeding up revisions of our product portfolio to rationalize low-profit products and improve overall profitability.

 In fiscal 2020, we solicited voluntary retirement and took other measures that resulted in an 11% reduction in personnel at the domestic Group.
 By doing so, we adjusted staffing levels to better fit our business scale.

 The suspension of R&D and business operation functions at the Hanno Factory resulted in an impairment loss.
 Combined with other structural reform costs, including those for reorganizing the development framework, revising production systems and adjusting staffing levels, the cost of structural reforms amounted to approximately ¥3.9 billion in extraordinary losses at the end of the fiscal 2020.